Joebash275/Scrum-Developer-Initiate-Training/README.md

 ## The Three Pillars
 The Three Pillars are key to a developers strength.
+These pillars exist across all 4 stages of a Scrum developers journey.
+As the developer progresses through the stages, the three pillars evolve with greater layers of understanding.

 For a Scrum Developer to become successful they must have all three pillars in balance.